|Sherwood Foresters (Notts and Derby Regiment)||41583||17th Battalion|

 Photo Belper News 27 Oct 1916

 James was born in 1886 at Crich, the son of John and Eliza Murphy.
 Like his father James worked at Ambergate wireworks.

-On the 9th October 1916 he was killed in action, aged thirty-one, during the attack on the Schwaben Redoubt, Somme, and is remembered on the Thiepval Memorial.
+On the 9th October 1916. a Lewis gunner, he was killed in action by an exploding shell, aged thirty-one, during the attack on the Schwaben Redoubt, Somme, and is remembered on the Thiepval Memorial.

 There was no mention of 17th Battalion attacking that day but at 4.30 am the 16th Foresters made a surprise attack in the dark on Schwaben redoubt’s northern face.
 The right company entered the trench but were forced out again. () Either he was loaned out for the attack or the subsequent enemy shelling killed him. [ ]

 Belper News and Derbyshire Telephone, 27 October 1916

 AMBERGATE SOLDIER WOUNDED